duckduckgo/duckduckgo-help-pages/_docs/features/keyboard-shortcuts.md

 ---
+title: How to use keyboard shortcuts on DuckDuckGo Search
-title: Keyboard Shortcuts
+nav_title: Keyboard Shortcuts
+description: Learn how to use keyboard shortcuts for DuckDuckGo Private Search.
-category: Features
+category: DuckDuckGo Search Results
-order: 707
+order: 800
 ---

 <p>